Interaction of light with subwavelength particles: Revealing the physics of the electric dipole moment in the classical scattering problem: Scattering of spherically incoming fields

-Appearance of $\vec p^{\rm sph,in}_{\rm sca}=\vec p^{\rm pl}_{\rm sca}$ demonstrates that scattered fields for the plane and spherical dipolar incident waves differ from each other by the source-free fields only.
-Indeed, the total field distributions for planar and spherical dipole incident waves are exactly the same, while their scattered fields differ by the amplitude only, as shown in Fig.~\ref{Fig1}~(a) and (b) for a silver particle of $R=10$ nm embedded in SiO$_2$.
-As a result, the field difference plotted in Fig.~\ref{Fig1}~(c) demonstrates the source-free scattered fields accompanied by the trivial solution for the total field $\vec E$ and, hence, for the scattering current density $\vec J_{\rm sca}$.
+The trivial response of Maxwell's equations can be seen in copmarison of the fields excited by the plane and spherical dipolar incident waves.
+Following the obtained solutions, the total field distributions for planar and spherical dipole incident waves are exactly the same, while their scattered fields differ by the amplitude only, as shown in Fig.~\ref{Fig1}~(a) and (b) for a silver particle embedded in SiO$_2$.
+This becomes possible only if the two incident radiation differ by the field $\vec E^{\rm pl}_{\rm inc}-\vec E^{\rm sph,in}_{\rm inc}$ that causes the trivial response of Maxwell's equations with the scattered field difference $\vec E^{\rm pl}_{\rm sca}-\vec E^{\rm sph,in}_{\rm sca}$ contributed by the source-free field $-(\vec E^{\rm pl}_{\rm inc}-\vec E^{\rm sph,in}_{\rm inc})$.
+The field difference plotted in Fig.~\ref{Fig1}~(c) demonstrates the source-free contribution to $\vec E_{\rm sca}$ accompanied by the trivial contribution to $\vec E$.